2021/22 | Conestoga College

 Program Handbook Guidelines

 The purpose of this handbook is to provide students with program specific details and other important information.
 The material in this handbook is accurate at the date of posting, and is applicable for the current academic year.
 Students will be informed of handbook changes that occur, if any, through college email.
 Program handbooks are updated yearly and students must check their program handbook for the current edition.

-To CHAMPION innovation in education and research.
+CHAMPION innovation and excellence in the development and delivery of education and training.

 Program Academic Team

 Administrative Assistant to Dean

 In addition to the core complement of your full-time program faculty, other faculty will work with you for the duration of this program.
 These include faculty from other schools for breadth and/or/general education courses, as well as faculty with particular expertise in specific areas of program focus.

 Contact information for this faculty will typically be provided on the first day of related courses.